BardicDefense/purple-hack/spells.md

 #### Anticipation

 _Divination (R: Self, D: 1 round)_
-The caster can sense danger before it occurs.
-The caster gains advantage on surprise rolls and saving throws.
+AoE: 50-ft radius / 20 × 20.
+The caster knows what actions all within the area
+of effect will attempt on the following round: moves; precise spells, weapons, or items to be used; intended targets, etc. The spell reveals the presence (but not the location) of invisible or ethereal beings in this way.

 #### Antimagic Shell

-_Abjuration (R: Self, D: 10 minutes)_
+_Abjuration (R: Self, D: Concentration--1 hour)_
-The caster is immune to all spells and magical effects.
+An invisible barrier surrounds and moves with the caster.
+The caster is impervious to all magical effects, but the spell also prevents the functioning of magic items or spells within its confines.
+It cannot be dispelled.

 #### Banish Supernatural